RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 We will here run QM/MM geometry optimization using the ORCATheory interface and will choose the DFT-composite method r2SCAN-3c as our QM-level.
 We will first choose a small active region that consists only of the QM-region (17 atoms + 4 linkatoms).
-This means that we don't have to worry too much about what happens at the MM-level since the whole MM-region is frozen and will interact with the QM-region via electrostatic embedding (MM pointcharging polarizing the QM electron density), short-range Lennard-Jones interactions (MM atoms interacting with QM atoms via the Lennard-Jones parameters defined) as well as via the bonded terms occurring at the QM and MM boundary.
+This means that we don't have to worry too much about what happens at the MM-level since the whole MM-region is frozen and will interact with the QM-region via electrostatic embedding (MM pointcharges polarizing the QM electron density), short-range Lennard-Jones interactions (MM atoms interacting with QM atoms via the Lennard-Jones parameters defined in the forcefield) as well as via the bonded terms occurring at the QM and MM boundary.

-*4-QM_MM_Opt_smallact.py:*
+*4-QMMM_Opt_smallact.py:*

 .. code-block:: python